Music video: Lady Gaga – “Marry the Night”

 Woah, there is so much going on in Gaga’s latest music video.
 When she posted the link to the video earlier today Mother Monster tweeted, “You must love all + every part of me, as must I, for this complex + incomprehensible force to be true.”
 In the clip she jumps into a myriad of guises; one moment she’s a cyborg walking along Nebraskan cornfields and the next she’s trapped in a bathtub as a mermaid.
 There are flashes of her being experimented on, and in a rockin’ dance sequence she’s got an electric blue wig on her crown.
 The strangest part, though, has to be the scene where a makeup-less Gaga is playing the piano and her male alter ego Jo Calderone grooves to the beat beside her.
 Yep, that’s Lady Gaga underneath the greasy dangling hair, white tee, and smoking cigarette.
 And when they embrace, well, that sent a bizarre shiver down my spine.

 So what does it all mean?
-Gaga told a radio station, “The [video is about the] idea that when you’re away from someone you love, it’s torture.
+Gaga told a radio station, “The idea that when you’re away from someone you love, it’s torture.
 I knew I wanted the video to be about me sprinting back and walking hundreds of thousands of miles to get him back.”
 But that doesn’t explain all the different egos in play here.
 It’s up to us for interpretation, I reckon.
 Anyhow, “Yoü and I” is definitely one of the best songs off Born This Way, and the video made for it strikes a fine chord.
 It’s beautifully shot, and the lyrics hold value.
 Flick on HD and mash play above.

 Howard Stern interviews Lady Gaga in her most intimate interview yet